wp-plugins/webphysiology-portfolio/readme.txt

 == Changelog ==

+= 1.3.0 =
+* added ability to place the Portfolio Description below the Portfolio Meta Data output
+* fixed issue where Portfolio counts in the Portfolio Type listing weren't being updated
+* deprecated the "portfolio" shortcode as it was replaced with "webphysiology_portfolio" in v1.2.4
+* added CSS to handle positioning the Portfolio description below the meta data
+* updated code so that the admin css stylesheet is only called when on the WEBphysiology Portfolios Options page
+* removed width styling for the individual portfolio context menus on the portfolio listing
+* added additional Options header comments from the plugin authors
+* removed the "Post Tags" sub-menu from the Portfolio menu block
+* removed the "Post Tags" and "Portfolio Types" fields from within the Quick Edit area of the Portfolio Listing
+* added inclusion of a new stylesheet for use when on the edit screen of a Portfolio
+* added new CSS file: "css\portfolio_post.css"
 = 1.2.9 =
 * corrected issue where new installs were not having all of the default options set
 * fixed issue where some of the release notes were not being displayed